Healthy Homes Assessment Days Bay

 Insulation Days Bay

-• Zone 1 - Auckland & Northland - ceiling R 2.9 and underfloor R 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – the rest of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – the remainder part of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3

-Learn more about this Healthy Homes insulation quality.
+Learn more about this Healthy Homes insulation standard.

 Days Bay Moisture Ingress & Drainage

-See the full details of this Healthy Homes moisture ingress and drainage quality.
+Find out all the details of the Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection